 Job Outlook

-Employment of phlebotomists is projected to grow 23 percent from 2018 to 2028, much faster than the average for all occupations.
-Hospitals, diagnostic laboratories, blood donor centers, and other locations will need phlebotomists to perform bloodwork.
+Employment of phlebotomists is projected to grow 10 percent from 2021 to 2031, faster than the average for all occupations.

-Blood analysis remains an essential function in medical laboratories and hospitals.
-Demand for phlebotomists will remain high as doctors and other healthcare professionals require bloodwork for analysis and diagnosis.
+Blood analysis remains an essential part of medical care, as it is used to check for a wide range of issues.
+Therefore, demand for phlebotomists will remain high as doctors and other healthcare professionals require bloodwork for analysis and diagnosis.

 FAQ